Kids (MGMT song): Official video

 On June 3, 2009, MGMT released the official music video for "Kids".
 It was directed by Ray Tintori, who directed MGMT's previous videos for "Time to Pretend" and "Electric Feel."
 The video was released to the Oracular Spectacular version.
 The animated sequence in it was animated by Christy Karacas, director of the Superjail!
 TV series, as well as Henry Thurlow and Lizzi Akana.
 The video was featured on the eighth-season premiere of Beavis and Butt-head: "Werewolves of Highland".

+The video includes street scenes filmed on Magazine Street, Uptown New Orleans including in front of Whole Foods Market Arabella Station.

 The video follows a toddler menaced by monsters that his inattentive mother (played by Joanna Newsom) cannot see.
 It was criticized for its treatment of the toddler, who appears to be genuinely traumatized throughout.
 Although the MGMT website states, "No children were harmed in the making of this video", Stereogum noted that the video "essentially polarized everyone old enough (but not too old) to know what the internet is".
 MTV noted that "They really don’t make videos like this any more … mostly for legal reasons".
 The band later released a "behind the scenes" video through their official YouTube channel, which shows the toddler mostly laughing while interacting with the puppets and actors in monster costumes, though crying at other moments.

+False attribution

+The music video opens with the following quote, misattributed to Mark Twain, which is in fact from Friedrich Nietzsche's Beyond Good and Evil:

+He who fights with monsters might take care lest he thereby become a monster... and if you gaze for long into an abyss, the abyss also gazes into you.